-Thank you to all the amazing walkers who turned out on Saturday 24th September 2022 to support our 10 KM charity walk and launch the Mouth Cancer 10 KM Awareness Walk From Home series.
-The walk was a huge success.
-It will go a long way to raise much needed awareness about the early warning signs of the disease as well as funds to combat all head and neck cancers.
+Thank you to all the amazing walkers who turned out on Saturday to support our 10 KM charity walk and launch the Mouth Cancer 10 KM Awareness Walk From Home series.
+The walk was a huge success and will go a long way to raise much needed awareness about the early warning signs of the disease as well as funds to combat all head and neck cancers.

-Between Saturday 1st October and Wednesday 30th November 2022 walk as many times as you like on your own or with your family and pets around the comfort of your own area.
+Between Sunday 1st October and Thursday 30th November 2023 walk as many times as you like on your own or with your family and pets around the comfort of your own area.
 The charity is encouraging as many people as possible to step out and make a difference during Mouth Cancer Action Month and raise much needed sponsorship.

-The Mouth Cancer 10 KM Awareness Walk 2022 will be bigger and better than ever as we are back at Hyde Park in London.
+The Mouth Cancer 10 KM Awareness Walk 2023 will be bigger and better than ever as we return to Hyde Park in London.

 Other ways to support